Online multiple hypothesis testing: Online error rate control methodology

 \subsubsection{LORD}

-The LORD algorithm was conceptualised by ~\citet{Javanmard2018}, and is an instance of a GAI.
-Following that, \citet{Ramdas2017} defined a simple upper bound of $\text{FDP}^*(t)$: and showed that LORD can be viewed as an algorithm that keeps $\widehat{\text{FDP}}_{\text{LORD}}(t)\leq \alpha$.
-Exploiting this view, they derived a uniform improvement of LORD, termed LORD++, presented next.
-Given an infinite non-increasing sequence of positive constants $\{ \gamma_t\}_{t=1}^{\infty}$ that sums to one, the test levels $\alpha_t$ for LORD++ are chosen as follows:
+The LORD algorithm was conceptualised by ~\citet{Javanmard2018}, and is an instance of a monotone GAI rule.
+More precisely, given an infinite non-increasing sequence of positive constants $\{ \gamma_t\}_{t=1}^{\infty}$ that sums to one, the test levels $\alpha_t$ for LORD are chosen as follows: